phiggins42/has.js/README.md

 each test to have it's own execution context.
 This way, we can remove some or all the tests we do not need in whatever upstream library should adopt _has_.

+## As a Module
+has.js can be loaded as a module with RequireJS, Dojo, or any other AMD module loader, and no global variable will be created.
+Requiring or depending on has.js give you access to has().
+You can also depend on any of the detect modules and has will be included.
+For example, we could create a module that depends on has/array:

+    define(["has/array"], function(has){
+      if(has("array-every")){
+        someArray.every(...);
+      }
+      ...
+    });

+## As a Dependency Plugin
+has.js can also be used as a dependency plugin loader in AMD module loaders.
+This allows you to conditionally load modules based on available features.
+The syntax for feature-dependent modules is

+    has/detect-module!feature:module,feature2:module2,...

+The first feature that matches will induce the corresponding module to be loaded.
+All subsequent feature/modules will be ignored.
+If none of the features match, null will be returned.
+A "default" feature is available that will always returns true, in order to default to a module if none of the other features match.
+For example, you could define a module that depends on one module if array-every is available and a different module if it is not:

+    define(["has/array!array-every:module-using-every,default:module-using-for-loop"], function(aModule){
+      ...
+    });

 ## Platform Builds

 Something resembling a "builder" is coming.
 A basic dependency matcher and test lister is provided in `build/`